 You can create your own personal news channel in Facebook.
 I still prefer Twitter, but it is possible and people are using it

-Slowly and surely Facebook is adding to its news functionality, such as this social search tool
+Slowly and surely Facebook is adding to its news functionality, such as the social search tool.

 How else is Facebook spreading news?
 The Daily Perfect is a classic example.Tags: Facebook, google+, News Posted by